Print

 • 1 cup frozen corn

-• 1 cup Mexican-style shredded cheese blend
+• 1 cup Mexican-style or monetary jack shredded cheese blend

 • Optional for garnish: ⅓ cup chopped fresh cilantro, 3-4 sliced green onions